 While it might seem daunting, learning to identify corals is easier than you think.
 Understanding a few key features will help you recognize more coral species each dive.

 Acropora corals are one of the most abundant, and recognizable corals worldwide.
-According to the AIMS coral fact sheets, there are 117 species of Acropora coral found in the Raja Ampat eco-region.
+According to the AIMS coral fact sheets, there are more than 100 species of Acropora coral found in the Raja Ampat eco-region.

-Start off by learning to identify Acropora corals and then try identifying different Acropora species.
+Start off by learning to identify Acropora genus and then try identifying different Acropora species.

 One key feature which distinguished Acropora from other corals is the prominent axial corallite.
 The axial corallite is found right on the tip of each branch, and only Acropora corals have and axial corallite.
 The corallite is home to the polyp and is part of the coral skeleton.
 In the images below you can see the branch tips have prominent axial corallites.